oracle/graaljs/docs/user/RunOnJDK.md

 ### GraalVM JavaScript without Maven - JAR files from GraalVM
 To work without Maven, the JAR files from a GraalVM release can be used as well.
-GraalVM is available on the [Oracle Technology Network](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html) (the Enterprise Edition) and on [GitHub](https://github.com/oracle/graal/releases) (the Community Edition).
+GraalVM is available [Enterprise](https://www.oracle.com/downloads/graalvm-downloads.html) and [Community](https://github.com/oracle/graal/releases) Editions.
 Both editions' files can be used.

 The relevant files are:
-* $GRAALVM/jre/languages/js/graaljs.jar - core component of GraalVM JavaScript (always required)
+* _$GRAALVM/jre/languages/js/graaljs.jar_ - core component of GraalVM JavaScript (always required)
-* $GRAALVM/jre/tools/regex/tregex.jar - Graal's regular expression engine (always required)
+* _$GRAALVM/jre/tools/regex/tregex.jar_ - Graal's regular expression engine (always required)
-* $GRAALVM/jre/lib/boot/graal-sdk.jar - Graal's SDK to implement languages (always required)
+* _$GRAALVM/jre/lib/boot/graal-sdk.jar_ - Graal's SDK to implement languages (always required)
-* $GRAALVM/jre/lib/truffle/truffle-api.jar - Graal's Truffle API, to implement language interpreters (always required)
+* _$GRAALVM/jre/lib/truffle/truffle-api.jar_ - Graal's Truffle API, to implement language interpreters (always required)
-* $GRAALVM/jre/lib/graalvm/graaljs-launcher.jar - GraalVM JavaScript's command line interpreter (optional)
+* _$GRAALVM/jre/lib/graalvm/graaljs-launcher.jar_ - GraalVM JavaScript's command line interpreter (optional)
-* $GRAALVM/jre/lib/graalvm/launcher-common.jar - Common launcher code shared by all languages (required by graaljs-launcher.jar)
+* _$GRAALVM/jre/lib/graalvm/launcher-common.jar_ - Common launcher code shared by all languages (required by _graaljs-launcher.jar_)
-* $GRAALVM/jre/lib/boot/graaljs-scriptengine.jar - GraalVM JavaScript's ScriptEngine/JSR 223 support (optional)
+* _$GRAALVM/jre/lib/boot/graaljs-scriptengine.jar_ - GraalVM JavaScript's ScriptEngine/JSR 223 support (optional)

 ## GraalVM JavaScript on JDK 8
 The following command line executes GraalVM JavaScript on a JDK 8, starting a JavaScript console.
-Note that this variant does not include the Graal Compiler as optimizing compiler, so the perfomance of GraalVM JavaScript will be supoptimal.
+Note that this variant does not include the Graal Compiler as optimizing compiler, so the performance of GraalVM JavaScript will be supoptimal.
 See the JDK 11 example below how to improve on this.

 *On Linux*